ameyzulkanthiwar/webpack/webpack.md

 # Webpack config details
+    NOTE: To run the prevew in vs code "ctrl + shilft + V"

 How does webpoack know to run this file?
  * Answer: now we can see that this file has spacial name which is "webpack.config.js" so when we run the the command "npm run build" then it will look for this file
  * NOTE: if we want to chane the name of this file I mean